Are you struggling to keep on top of your repayments?

 However, bad credit doesn’t always mean you’ll be turned away.
 Some lenders specialise in lending to people with bad credit.

 But because you present a greater risk, you might be offered a higher interest rate.
 This is why it’s important to weigh up your options to find a loan that suits you.

 By repaying what you owe on time each month, your credit history will gradually improve.

-If your finances are simpler and you no longer have to juggle several different lenders, rates and dates, this can help reduce the chances of you missing a payment.
+If you no longer have to juggle several different lenders, rates and dates, this can help reduce the chances of you missing a payment.

 When you apply

 You should bear in mind that each time you apply for credit, it leaves a footprint on your credit history.
 If lenders can see that you’ve applied to a number of other lenders in a short space of time, they might get the impression you’re desperate to get your hands on more cash.
 This is likely to put them off lending to you.

 With this in mind, if you feel that a consolidation loan is the best option for you, it’s a good idea to use a soft search tool first to check your eligibility before you apply.